gvwilson/sensibleadventures/nardica/nardica.md

 even though she knew it had only been a minute since she last checked.
 "Yer bein' stupid," she muttered angrily, tossing the tablet back onto the mattress.
-She looked around her cabin and set her jaw.
+She looked around her locker and set her jaw.

 "What's got into you?"
 Aunt Naggie asked a few minutes later,